 Please note: Rauschenberg Medical Emergency Grants are not for lost wages, living expenses or medical care for individuals other than the artist.
 Visit NYFA’s Emergency Grants page for a regularly-updated list of emergency resources.

-Cycle 13 is now closed.
-Cycle 14 will open July 5, with a deadline of August 2, for emergencies occurring December 1, 2021 and after.
+Cycle 14 is now closed; Cycle 15 will open September 27, with a deadline of October 28, for emergencies occurring February 1, 2022 and later.

 Please check back here, or sign up for our newsletter, to receive updates on potential future cycles.
 Questions may be sent to the Rauschenberg Grants Coordinator at [email protected], or 212-366-6900 x 239.